NinjaNean/backend-grupp/README.md

 ```

-Example – POST a Product
+Example – POST a Cart

 Request